A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{n} the modern software development ecosystem, the use of third-party libraries has become not just common but essential.
 These libraries accelerate development, promote reusability, and reduce complexity \cite{thirdPartyLibrary1,thirdPartyLibrary}.
 However, this convenience often comes with significant security trade-offs.
-Vulnerabilities in widely-used libraries can silently propagate into thousands of dependent systems, creating a massive attack surface for adversaries \cite{zimmermann2019small, trevorspringer2022supplychain}.
-The global software supply chain has already seen several high-profile security incidents, such as the SolarWinds compromise and the Equifax breach, both of which involved vulnerable third-party components \cite{ironnet2021impact}.
+Vulnerabilities in widely used libraries can silently propagate to thousands of dependent systems, creating a massive attack surface for adversaries \cite{zimmermann2019small, trevorspringer2022supplychain}.

+The global software supply chain has already seen several high-profile security incidents, such as the SolarWinds compromise ~\cite{ironnet2021impact} and the Equifax breach~\cite{equifax_ftc2019}, both of which involved vulnerable third-party components.
 These incidents underscore a growing realization in the cybersecurity community: the weakest link in a system is often not the system itself, but its dependencies.
-One particularly striking case that exemplifies this risk is the \textit{Log4Shell} vulnerability \cite{log4shell2025unraveling}.
-Its discovery (CVE-2021-44228) in December 2021 represents one of the most severe and far-reaching security incidents in recent history \cite{apachelog4j}.
-The ease of exploitation, combined with Log4j's widespread deployment across cloud services, enterprise applications, the Internet of Things (IoT), content delivery networks, and consumer platforms, made it one of the most severe and far-reaching vulnerabilities ever recorded, leading to a global crisis \cite{log4j1, log4j2}.
+One particularly striking case that exemplifies this risk is the Log4Shell vulnerability~\cite{doll2025unraveling}.
+Its discovery (CVE-2021-44228) on 10 December 2021 represents one of the most severe and far-reaching security incidents in recent history~\cite{apachelog4j}.
+The ease of exploitation, combined with Log4j's widespread deployment across cloud services, enterprise applications, the Internet of Things (IoT), content delivery networks, and consumer platforms, made it one of the most severe and far-reaching vulnerabilities ever recorded, leading to a global crisis~\cite{log4j1, log4j2}.
 A vast number of organizations across geographies were exposed within hours of disclosure, drawing immediate attention from both security researchers and adversarial actors.